|

-Below are some of the most Frequently Asked Questions both through e-mail and at shows.
-All are answered by our primary flintknapper and the business owner - Dr. Susan "Arizona" Gleason.
+Below are some of the most Frequently Asked Questions, both through e-mail and at shows.
+All are answered by our primary flintknapper and the business owner pictured to the left -

 Are these Arrowheads real?